Solving the dark matter problem through dynamic interactions

-The value for the rotation of the mercurial orbit of 187 arc seconds per century is approximately four times the value calculated with general relativity \citep{12}.
-The assumption that the perihelion advance of Mercury, as shown in Figure 3, is due to rotor fields would allow us to calibrate the rotor field constant.
-For 43 arc seconds per century, the value of $\mu_R = 0.53 \times 10^{-41}$kg$^{-1}$.
+The value for the rotation of the mercurial orbit at 187 arc seconds per century is about four times larger than the value calculated in General Relativity \citep{12}.
+Assuming that the perihelion advance of Mercury, shown in Figure 3, is due to rotor fields would allow us to calibrate the rotor field constant.
+For 43 arc seconds per century the value of $\mu_R = 0.53 \times 10^{-41}$kg$^{-1}$.
 This value is well within the range determined from the dynamics of galaxies.
-The advance of the terrestrial orbit will then be 13 arc seconds or approximately three times the effect calculated with general relativity.
+The advance of the terrestrial orbit will then be 13 arc seconds or about three times larger than the effect calculated with general relativity.

-An identical calculation can be made for the Venutian orbit \citep{14}, which yields a result of 12 arc seconds for the orbit rotation.
-It has indeed been observed that the nodes of Venus move by approximately 10 arc seconds per century \citep{15}, an observation which cannot be explained by general relativity and is indeed accounted for -- within the errors likely to arise from the simplification of this model -- in the model of rotor fields and rotor forces.
-Because the effect of rotor fields will lead to flat velocity distributions with increasing distance from the center of the solar system, as explained above, we expect similar deviations from current theories on gravitation as well for the outer regions of the system.
-In summary, the model of rotor fields and rotor forces can account for three separate effects: \begin{enumerate} \item The flat velocity distributions of interstellar hydrogen in galaxies. \item The advance of the perihelion of Mercury. \item The advance of the nodes of Venus. \end{enumerate} General relativity, by contrast, can only account for one of the three effects (Mercury's perihelion) and, most importantly, completely fails to explain the rotational velocities within galaxies.
+An identical calculation can be made for the Venutian orbit \citep{14}, which yields a result of 12 arc second for the rotation of the orbit.
+It has indeed been obsserved that the nodes of Venus move by about 10 arc seconds per century \citep{15}, an observation which cannot be explained by General Relativity and is indeed accounted for - within the errors likely to come from the simplification of this model - in the model of rotor fields and rotor forces.
+Since the effect of rotor fields, as explained above, will lead to flat velocity distributions with increasing distance from the centre of the solar system, we expect similar deviations from current theories on gravitation also for the outer regions of the system.
+To summarize, the model of rotor fields and rotor forces can account for three separate effects: \begin{enumerate} \item The flat velocity distributions of interstellar hydrogen in galaxies. \item The advance of the perihelion of Mercury. \item The advance of the nodes of Venus. \end{enumerate} General Relativity, by contrast, can only account for one of the three effects (Mercury's perihelion) and, most importantly, fails completely to explain the rotational velocities within galaxies.